Stokes' theorem: Theorem

-Here, the "$\cdot$" represents Dot product in $\R^3$.
+Here, the "$\cdot$" represents the dot product in $\R^3$.

+Special case of a more general theorem

+Stokes' theorem can be viewed as a special case of the following identity:

+where $\mathbf{g}$ is any smooth vector or scalar field in $\mathbb{R}^3$.
+When $\mathbf{g}$ is a uniform scalar field, the standard Stokes' theorem is recovered.

 Proof

 The proof of the theorem consists of 4 steps.
-We assume Green's theorem, so what is of concern is how to boil down the three-dimensional complicated problem (Stokes's theorem) to a two-dimensional rudimentary problem (Green's theorem).
+We assume Green's theorem, so what is of concern is how to boil down the three-dimensional complicated problem (Stokes' theorem) to a two-dimensional rudimentary problem (Green's theorem).
 When proving this theorem, mathematicians normally deduce it as a special case of a more general result, which is stated in terms of differential forms, and proved using more sophisticated machinery.
 While powerful, these techniques require substantial background, so the proof below avoids them, and does not presuppose any knowledge beyond a familiarity with basic vector calculus and linear algebra.
-At the end of this section, a short alternate proof of Stokes's theorem is given, as a corollary of the generalized Stokes's Theorem.
+At the end of this section, a short alternative proof of Stokes' theorem is given, as a corollary of the generalized Stokes' theorem.